Chapter 5. COM Servers

 The reason for this placement is that COM error reporting needs a

-CLSID, and the CLSID is stored in CComCoClass
+CLSID, and the CLSID is stored in CComCoClass.
+If you need

 to generate rich error information when your class isn’t derived